Good morning, friends!

 Here is your sequence:

-Congratulations, Angie!
-Please email me (email@example.com) so I can tell you how to claim your prize!
+Congratulations, Anna!
+Email me (email@example.com) and I’ll give you details on how to claim your prize!

 Question for ya …

 What did everyone do this weekend?